quasarframework/quasar-ui-qmediaplayer/README.md

 QMediaPlayer is an `app extension` for Quasar Framework v1.
 It will not work with legacy versions of Quasar Framework.

-This work is currently in `alpha` and there are expoected changes while things get worked out.
+This work is currently in `alpha` and there are expected changes while things get worked out.

 # Installation
 In your Quasar project: